 Allow to cool at room temperature for about 30-minutes.

-When cool, remove from pan, break into smaller pieces and enjoy!
+When cool, remove from pan, break the peanut brittle into smaller pieces and enjoy!

 Tips for making the best microwave peanut brittle: